Rosemary Mashed Potatoes

 Are Rosemary Garlic Mashed Potatoes Gluten-Free?

-None of the ingredients in this rosemary mashed potatoes recipe traditionally contain gluten, which is great!
+None of the ingredients in my rosemary mashed potatoes recipe traditionally contain gluten, which is great!

 If you have celiac or are very sensitive to gluten, just make sure everything is gluten-free certified — a lot of brands can experience cross-contamination.